 - 1. Approved therapeutic indications, - 2.
 Medical benefit, - 3.
-Additional medical benefit of the medical product in relation to the appropriate comparator therapy, - 4.
+Additional medical benefit in relation to the appropriate comparator therapy, - 4.
 Number of patients and patient groups for whom there is a therapeutically significant additional benefit, - 5.
 Treatment costs for statutory health insurance funds, - 6.
 Requirements for a quality-assured application.